Layebuniv/fckmeans/README.md

-tAbstract
-This paper presents two novel deterministic initialization procedures for K-means clustering based on a modified crowding distance.
+This code presents two novel deterministic initialization procedures for K-means clustering based on a modified crowding distance.
 The procedures, named CKmeans and FCKmeans, use more crowded points as initial centroids.
 Experimental studies on multiple datasets demonstrate that the proposed approach outperforms Kmeans and Kmeans++ in terms of clustering accuracy.
 The effectiveness of